 Worldwide concern about the COVID-19 virus continued to grow as this issue of Lutheran Life went to press.
-The Lutheran Church- Missouri Synod (LCMS) is closely monitoring the situation to provide the best possible information and counsel to LCMS staff and missionaries who may be in areas of increased risk.
+The Lutheran Church-Missouri Synod (LCMS) is closely monitoring the situation to provide the best possible information and counsel to LCMS staff and missionaries who may be in areas of increased risk.

 According to the World Health Organization (WHO), coronaviruses "may cause illness in animals or humans.
-In humans, several coronaviruses are known to cause respiratory infections ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome d writing, there have been more than 12,900 deaths related to COVID-19 in the United States.
+In humans, several coronaviruses are known to cause respiratory infections ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome and 2,873 deaths worldwide.
+The majority of confirmed cases and deaths have been in China.
+The March 2 update from the Centers for Disease Control (CDC) reports 43 confirmed cases and two deaths in the United States, but at this writing, there have been more than 12,900 deaths related to COVID-19 in the United States.
 The death rate from COVID-19 in the state of New York is around 28 per 100,000 people.
 New York is the state with the highest number of COVID-19 cases.
-Kendall Cortright, director of LCMS Missionary Services

 (SARS).
-This new virus - #19 - and disease were unknown before the outbreak began in Wuhan, China, in December 2019."
+This new virus - #19 -and disease were unknown before the outbreak began in Wuhan, China, in December 2019."